 Revised and Approved by the LAS Executive Committee, January 18, 1994

-    - Initial Appointment
+II.
+Initial Appointment

-    - To secure the initial appointment the executive officers of the units involved must execute a joint letter to the Dean requesting the appointment.
-That letter must describe the terms of the appointment and the individual's responsibilities in each unit (i.e., instructional load, advising, committee service, etc.).
-The Dean will describe these terms of appointment and the responsibilities to each unit in the letter of offer to the candidate.
+- To secure the initial appointment, the executive officers of the units involved must execute a joint letter to the Dean requesting the appointment.
+That letter must describe the terms of the appointment and the individual's responsibilities in each unit (i.e., instructional load, advising responsibilities, committee service, and any other specific unit-level obligations).
+This letter must then be used as the basis for a Memo of Understanding (MOU) outlining the terms of appointment, which must be signed by the faculty member, the executive officers of each department where the faculty member will be appointed, and the Dean.
+The Dean will transmit the final executed MOU to each unit's EO, and to the candidate.

-    - In the joint letter to the Dean requesting that an appointment be made, the unit heads must designate the "home unit."
-The designated home unit must have tenure-granting power and normally will be the unit with the largest percentage of the individualÃŒs appointment, or that represents the individual's primary discipline.
+- In the joint letter to the Dean requesting that an appointment be made, and in the subsequent MOU, the executive officers must designate the home unit.
+The designated home unit must have tenure-granting power and normally will be the unit with the largest percentage of the individual's appointment, or that represents the individual's primary discipline.
 The designated home unit will initiate the third-year review and the subsequent promotion and tenure reviews.

-    - Third-Year Review
+IV.
+Third-Year Review

 The designated home unit will initiate the third-year review.
 The review will involve the participation of both units and will represent the views of both.
 Either of the following procedures may be used.

 - Each unit may conduct its own review.
 The two units will share with each other the results of the two reviews and will confer about the report(s) to be issued.
 The units may send either separate reports or a joint report signed by both executive officers.